pulibrary/das_handbook/Accessibility/pairing_with_a_voiceover.md

 * If you were previously sharing your screen without sharing sound, you can add it by:
     * Pressing the "New Share" button
     * Activating the "Share sound" checkbox
+* Make sure that the speech speed is comfortable for everyone on the call.
+You can increase or decrease the speed by:
+   1. Go to System Settings > Accessibility > VoiceOver > Open VoiceOver Utility > Speech.
+   2. Choose a new rate option.
+Christina and Jane find 40 to be a good rate for pairing.
 * To avoid interruptions from zoom chats, you may choose to edit your Zoom screen reader settings.
 To do this:
     * Open the menu near the "Show Captions" button
     * Select "Caption Settings"